Pawpaw Bare Root Tree Seedlings

 Perennial

 Plant native Pawpaw trees to grow fall snacks for family & wildlife.
-Enjoy the bright yellow foliage and tropical banana/mango flavor notes that these custardy fruits can provide.
+Enjoy the bright yellow foliage and tropical banana/mango flavor notes of these custardy fruits.

 $ 10.00 USD